-A detailed scope of work that specifies all equipment related to the proposed measure, includes a description of the existing system operation, and provides the following additional details:
+A detailed scope of work that specifies all equipment related to the proposed measure and includes the following details:

 - Describes the extent of work and indicates whether the scope involves gut rehab. - Provides a description of existing heating and cooling systems and building envelope, or in the case of gut rehab, a counterfactual case that describes the equipment and building envelope that would have been installed but for the Clean Heat Project. - Specifies the type of heat pump technology being proposed for installation, quantity of new units, and proposed system application (e.g., domestic hot water heating, space heating and cooling).
-Specifies whether equipment is ducted or ductless. - Provides design capacity, efficiencies, and proposed sequence of operations for new heat pump installation - Specifies what percentage of the design heating/cooling load the new heat pumps are proposed to accommodate.
+Specifies whether equipment is ducted or ductless. - Provides design capacity, efficiencies, and proposed sequence of operations for new heat pump installation. - Specifies what percentage of the design heating/cooling load the new heat pumps are proposed to accommodate.
 See Required Equipment Sizing for details regarding equipment sizing. - Specifies whether supplemental heating, via either an existing heating system or new heating system, is required to accommodate the design heating load.
 If a supplemental heating system is required, provide an explanation as to the following: - In the case of a partial load project, describes why additional electrification above and beyond the proposed design is not feasible. - In the case of a decommissioning project, describes the existing heating system's decommissioning plan. - Identifies the on-site personnel that will learn & operate the control module(s).